gideon-jacob/pec-mentee-management-system/agent-docs/UI_DESCRIPTION.md

                         - **Card-based Form:** This item will be a `Card`.
                             - `CardHeader`: `CardTitle` of "Mentoring Chart" and an "Edit" `Button` for the mentor.
                             - `CardContent`: A form divided by subtitles.
-                                - `CardDescription` subtitle: "Time Management (Student Input)"
+                                - `CardDescription` subtitle: "I. Time Management (Student Input)"
+                                    - **Weekly Activities Table:** A `Table` with rows for "Academic", "Professional - training & development", "Knowledge Up dating", "Recreation", and "Personal attention".
+Each row will have an `Input` (type="number") for "Time spent in hours".
+                                        - **Responsive Behavior:** This table will follow **Pattern B** (see section 6.0.3).
-                                    - A `Table` with rows for "Reading for Subject", "Light reading", "Browsing", etc., and an `Input` (type="number") for "Time spent in hours".
+                                    - **Daily Activities Table:** A `Table` with rows for "Reading for Subject", "Light reading", "Other preparations", "Browsing", "On social networks", and "Physical/Sports".
+Each row will have an `Input` (type="number") for "Time spent in hours".
+                                        - **Responsive Behavior:** This table will follow **Pattern B** (see section 6.0.3).
-                                - `CardDescription` subtitle: "Class Routine (Faculty Input)"
+                                - `CardDescription` subtitle: "II.
+Class Routine (Faculty Input)"
-                                    - A `Table` where rows are performance metrics (Attendance, Attentiveness, etc.) and columns are subjects for the semester (S1, S2, etc.).
-Each cell will contain a `Select` (1-5) for the mentor to input ratings.
+                                    - **Classroom Activity Table:** A `Table` where rows are performance metrics ("Attendance", "Attentiveness", "Taking notes", "Interaction", "Task completion").
+Columns will dynamically represent the subjects for the current semester (e.g., S1, S2, S3...).
+Each cell will contain a `Select` with options from 1 to 5 for the mentor to input ratings.
+                                        - **Responsive Behavior:** This table will follow **Pattern C** (see section 6.0.3).
+                                    - **Laboratory Table:** A `Table` where rows are performance metrics ("Performing experiments", "Observation", "Record completion").
+Each row will have a `Select` with options from 1 to 5 for the mentor to input ratings.
+                                        - **Responsive Behavior:** This table will follow **Pattern B** (see section 6.0.3).
-                                - `CardDescription` subtitle: "Examinations (Faculty Input)"
+                                - `CardDescription` subtitle: "III.
+Examinations"
-                                    - A `Table` for Monthly Tests and University Exams with metrics like "Seriousness", "Preparations", etc. Each cell will contain a `Select` (1-5) for ratings.
+                                    - **Monthly Tests Table (Faculty Input):** A `Table` where rows are metrics ("Attendance", "Seriousness", "Preparations", "Material collection", "Record keeping").
+Each row will have a `Select` with options from 1 to 5 for the mentor to input ratings.
+                                        - **Responsive Behavior:** This table will follow **Pattern B** (see section 6.0.3).
+                                    - **University Exams Table (Student Input):** A `Table` where rows are preparation methods ("Previous year questions", "Question bank", "Material collection", "Group Study", "Extra coaching").
+Each row will have a `RadioGroup` ("Yes"/"No") for the student to select.
+                                        - **Responsive Behavior:** This table will follow **Pattern B** (see section 6.0.3).
-                                - `CardDescription` subtitle: "Other Activities (Student Input)"
+                                - `CardDescription` subtitle: "V. Other Activities (Student Input)"
-                                    - `Textarea` fields for "Mini Projects", "Presentations", "Workshops", etc.
+                                    - `Label` for "Mini Projects": Paired with a `Textarea`.
+                                    - `Label` for "Presentations/Conference/Seminar/Workshop": Paired with a `Textarea`.
+                                    - `Label` for "Participations Cultural/Sports": Paired with a `Textarea`.
+                                    - `Label` for "Training programme attended": Paired with a `Textarea`.
+                                    - `Label` for "Any other interested activity": Paired with a `Textarea`.
+                                - `CardDescription` subtitle: "Suggestions by Mentor"
+                                    - A `Textarea` for the mentor to provide overall suggestions based on the chart.
                             - `CardFooter` (Visible only in Edit Mode for Mentor): Contains "Cancel" and "Save" buttons.
                     - **`AccordionItem 3: Academic Performance (Page 7)`**
                         - **Card-based View:** This item will be a `Card`.